 One would think that flying creatures of this size would lack any notion of stealth, but a horsefly somehow manages to plan its sneak attack while its target is distracted.
 I have little patience for horseflies or their devious tactics, so I wear long sleeves when there is any risk of crossing their path.

-On a hot summer day back in early July I was fishing the shoreline on the north end of Tutshi Lake up the highway.
+On a hot summer day back in early July I was fishing the shoreline on the north end of Tutshi Lake in the Yukon.
 A horsefly made an appearance, but there was no need for worry because I wore an impenetrable suit of armor – a long sleeve shirt made of thick cotton.

 There are a lot of macho men in Alaska who will fearlessly face the risk of encountering a grizzly bear as they set forth into the unforgiving wilderness in search of fish.
 These same brawny outdoorsmen will whimper like infants after losing a battle against a swarm of hungry flies.

 Fish eat flies.
 Man eats fish.
 Flies eat man.

 I need better insect repellent.